JackBergin/kepware-sigma-tile-setup/README.md

         - Contains the .opf file for the Kepware setup of the Sigma Tile.

 ## Repository and Folder Setup
     I) Clone repo to RaspberryPi instance and Kepware instance

     Following Steps for RaspberryPi Repo Setup:

         II) If on old or new RaspberryPi OS, move "past-mfg-tile" or "current-mfg-tile" to "home/{yourUserDirectory}" III) Rename folder to mfg-tile

     Folloing Steps for Kepware Repo Setup:

         II) Go into "Kepware_OPF_Instance"
         III) Move .opf file to desired location

 ## Setup For Raspberry Pi - past-mfg-tile
     Step I) Once the folder has been moved and renamed with the steps above:

         - Open terminal and execute command: "$ cd mfg-tile"
         - Next, open the mfg-folder, and then open the launcher.sh file.
 Modify the path to the python script to match yours.
         - Now go back to terminal and make the "launcher.sh" executable with this command: sudo chmod +x launcher.sh
-    - Next, make the "SigmaTile_SenseHat_V5.py" executable with this command: sudo chmod +x SigmaTile_SenseHat_V5.py Step II) Execution upon RaspberryPI boot:
+        - Next, make the "SigmaTile_SenseHat_V5.py" executable with this command: sudo chmod +x SigmaTile_SenseHat_V5.py

+    Step II) Execution upon RaspberryPI boot:

         *** If you would like for your RaspberryPi to autorun the above scripts upon boot, then follow these steps.
 If no then the setup is complete.

-    -
+        - Pull up terminal to edit crontab (the startup execution script) with the following command: sudo crontab -e
+        - Select option 1 to edit in nano
+        - Open the mfg-tile folder and open the "mycron.tab" file.
+        - Correct the directory of the launcher.sh file accordingly and then copy this line.
+        - Past this line into the terminal at the very last line of crontab.
+        - Hit ctrl-x to save and enter to exit
+        - Once complete, the RasperryPi has been fully set up.

 ## Setup For Raspberry Pi - current-mfg-tile
 Step I) Once the folder has been moved and renamed with the steps above